 - related parties outside Malaysia that operate through a permanent establishment in Malaysia; and

-- third parties outside Malaysia where the financial assistance is guaranteed by the entity's holding company or any other enterprises under the same MNE group, regardless of the tax residence country of the guarantor.33
+- third parties outside Malaysia where financial assistance is guaranteed by the entity's holding company or any other enterprises under the same multinational enterprise (MNE) group, regardless of the tax residence country of the guarantor.36

 ii Common ownership: group structures and intercompany transactions